jozifmikhael/calculator/README.md

 # Calculator

 <p>Simple calculator with 4 basic operations (addition, subtraction, multiplication, and division) as well as
-support for floating point and decimal numbers </p>
+support for floating point and percentages </p>

 ## Instructions